1984

 it."[25]

-David: "You have to take risks ... you can't be safe all the time.
+Dave: "You have to take risks ... you can't be safe all the time.
 We even had

-problems with Master And Servant when the BBC called for a copy of the lyrics
+problems with Master and Servant when the BBC called for a copy of the lyrics

 to check them out, but only one guy thought they were obscene, and he was